apache/incubator-liminal/docs/source/getting_started_with_liminal.md

 ```
 liminal build
 ```
-The build will create docker images based on the Liminal.yml file, eash task and service will have its docker image created.
+The build will create docker images based on the Liminal.yml file, each task and service will have its docker image created.

 ```
-liminal deploy --clean  # the --clean is for removing old containers from the previous install
+liminal deploy --clean
 ```
-The deploy will create missing containers from the images created above as well as basic Airflow containers needed to run the piplines, and deploy them to your local kubernetes cluster
+The deploy will create missing containers from the images created above as well as basic Apache AirFlow containers needed to run the pipelines, and deploy them to your local docker (docker-compose)

 *Note: Liminal creates a bunch of assets, some are going to be located under: the directory in your LIMINAL_HOME env variable.
 But default LIMINAL_HOME is set to ~/liminal_home directory.*

+*Note: the --clean flag is for removing old containers from the previous installs, it will not remove old images.*

 Now lets runs it:
 ```
 liminal start
 ```
-Liminal now spins up the AirFlow containers it will run the dag created based on the Liminal.yml file.
+Liminal now spins up the Apache AirFlow containers it will run the dag created based on the Liminal.yml file.
 It includes these three containers:
 * liminal-postgress
 * liminal-webserver
 * liminal-scheduler

 Once it finished loading the,
-Go to the airflow admin in the browser:
+Go to the Apache AirFlow admin in the browser:

 ```